venxik/react-native-boilerplate/README.md

 export const productsAPI = createApi({
   reducerPath: reducerPath,
   baseQuery: functionsBaseQuery(),
-  tagTypes: ['Products'], //We provide tags that are available for this api
+  tagTypes: ['Products'], //Provide tags that are available for this api
   keepUnusedDataFor: process.env.NODE_ENV !== 'test' ?
 60 : 0,
   endpoints: (builder) => ({
-    getProduct: builder.query<IProducts, string>({ //Rule of thumb, mutation is used for GET method
+    getProduct: builder.query<IProducts, string>({ //Rule of thumb, query is used for GET method
       query: (query) => `/products/search?q=${query}`,
-      providesTags: ['Products'], // We provide the corresponding tags }),
+      providesTags: ['Products'], //Provide the corresponding tags from tagTypes }),
     refetchProducts: builder.mutation<null, void>({ //Rule of thumb, mutation is used for POST, PATCH, DELETE method
       // The query is not relevant here, so a `null` returning `queryFn` is used